ketch/nodepy/paper.md

 ---
-title: 'NodePy: A package for the analysis of numerical ODE solvers'
+title: '`NodePy`: A package for the analysis of numerical ODE solvers'
 tags:
   - Python
   - numerical analysis